 - Serving well re-affirms one's faith and strengthens a person's confidence in salvation, in God's care and in one's hope of heaven.

 Have you ever noticed that the more you serve, the more you give and the more you sacrifice, the stronger your faith becomes?
 Stronger faith produces peace of mind, a joyful heart and a greater intimacy with God.

 If this is the type of reward that comes with service to God, imagine the blessings on deacons and their wives who are officially appointed to service in the Lord's body?

 This ends the section on special servants in the church.
 In the next section we will finish the chapter and see why Paul has written this letter in the first place.

 - Summarize the situation that led to the first deacons being appointed and what were the results (Acts 6:1-7 see also Acts 2:42-47).

 - What are the qualifications of deacons as listed in the following passages and how does this generally describe them?

 - How does Paul describe the reward for deacons who serve well and why is this appropriate?

-- Defend that woman cannot serve as appointed deacons (deaconesses).
+- Defend the Bible's teaching that women cannot serve or be appointed as deacons (deaconesses).